 Windows are the key to the character of historic buildings or buildings built with no greening principles.
 A minor change like increasing the thickness of glazing bars can have a dramatic impact on the character of a window.
 Reflections are also extremely important, in a small-paned window, each pane reflects at a slightly different angle, resulting in broken reflection lines across the window.
 This variation is lost when dummy glazing bars are planted onto the face of a large sheet of glass.
 The old glass itself has a unique character; crown glass has radiating ripples and is widely found in small-paned Georgian windows, while the cylinder glass commonly found in windows made after 1845 has parallel ripples.
 Both distort reflections across the pane, adding character to the appearance of the building.

 As so often in conservation, a solution for one problem raises further issues.
 Designing a successful programme of thermal improvements requires a holistic approach to the interior environment of the building by a specialist who understands how historic or in-use buildings work.
 There is no single answer.
 Each situation needs to be considered individually.

 Structural Glazing – An Ode To Modern Façade Design

-Structural Glazing systems are a brilliant, cost effective solution for contemporary glass design.
+Structural Glazing systems are a brilliant, cost-effective solution for contemporary glass design.
 Structural Glazing systems consist of a fully or partially framed internal finish, with the glass structurally adhered to the outside face.
 All to produce a complete flush silicone jointed external finish.
-Whilst the framed internal appearance is more traditional, structural glazing provides a high flexibility in regards to the sections utilized and framework finish.
+Whilst the framed internal appearance is more traditional, structural glazing provides high flexibility in regard to the sections utilized and framework finish.

 “Become dust, and they will throw thee in the air, Become stone – and they will throw thee on glass.”